-The EPA established the final Mandatory Greenhouse Gas Reporting Rule, which requires that petroleum and natural gas facilities that emit 25,000 metric tons or more of CO2e per year report annual emissions of GHGs.
+The EPA established the final Mandatory Greenhouse Gas Reporting Rule, which requires that petroleum and natural gas facilities that emit 25,000 metric tons or more of CO_2e per year report annual emissions of GHGs.
 Recent additions to the Mandatory Reporting Rule require reporting of GHG emissions generated during operation of natural gas pipeline systems, which would include blowdown emissions, equipment leaks, and vent emissions at compressor stations, as well as blowdown emissions between compressor stations.
-The applicability of the reporting rule would apply separately to each compressor station, the booster station, and the pipeline facilities.
+The applicability of the reporting rule would apply to the entire Midship Pipeline system.